 Spelling: Each week we study 25 new spelling words as well as phonics and word attack skills in the Journeys Notebook Workbook.
 Please make sure your child is studying their words and properly completing the workbook pages.
 There is a test over the words every Friday.

 Reading: A new story and vocabulary words are introduced each week along with relevant skills.
-We also use novels as guided reading in pairs each day.Please encourage your child to read books at their reading level as often as possible at home.
+We utilize comprehension drills along with ample silent reading at each student's proper level each day.Please encourage your child to read books at their reading level as often as possible at home.
 We have a reading test every Friday.

-English: We study grammar regularly and work on compositions, poetry, and fluid writing.
+English: We study grammar regularly as we work on compositions, poetry, and fluid writing.
 Please encourage free writing at home when time allows.